marko-knoebl/slides/sections/git/10-basics-en.md

 Git is a version control system

-it helps with two categories of tasks:
+it mainly helps with two categories of tasks:

 - keeping track of changes to a codebase
 - collaborating with other developers